 Are you tired of counting sheep until the sun rises?
 Are you wondering if a sleep aid could work for you?

 Improving your sleep quality if you’re struggling is critical to your well being, and while popping a pill to help you pass out may seem like a quick fix, many prescription and over-the-counter (OTC) medications can have side effects that you may not be aware of.
-We’ve reviewed the 6 highest rated sleep aids to help you make an informed decision the next time you have a sleepless night.
+We’ve reviewed the 6 highest rated sleep aids to help you make an informed decision the next time you need to regulate your sleep-wake cycle.

 6 Top Rated Sleep Aid Supplement Reviews